yannic-md/bl4cklist-react-website/README.md

-## This project is still in the early stages of development.
-Most of the features are not implemented, and it is not live yet.
+## This project is currently stable and most sites are implemented, but a few sites, many QOL features & improvements are still missing.
 <hr>

 <h1 align="center">